cartwrightian/cfnassist/README.md

 It then finds the ELB for the VPC for the project and environment, addes the instances to the ELB and *removes* any instances not matching the build number.

+You can 'rollback' the ELB to point at the previous instances by giving their build number, so you may not want to immediately delete previous instances until sure all is ok with the new ones.

 *Restriction: The tool currently only supports one ELB per VPC*

 10.Reset the delta tag on a VPC